foundryvtthub/SR5-FoundryVTT/README-DEV.md

 In order to get your translation changes to the `/public` language files into the system, you'll have to create a GitHub pull request against the systems `master`/`main` branch.

-## Design
+## Structure
 More and more parts of the system move to separate modules organized into these broad layers:
 All following folder reference are relative to src\module\*
 * Rules layer.
 Shouldn't contain any references to Foundry objects.
 At best system objects should be used (like a PartsList) These live in the rules\ folder
 * Flow layer.
 Should use the rules modules to introduce an order of operations for them and collect and output information.
 This will contain Foundry objects.
 These live in item\flows and actor\flows.
 * Application layer.
 Handle interface operations.
 Dialogs.
 Application windows.
 Chat Message creation and so forth.
 * Tests layer.
 Whenever any Shadowrun test is implemented it should extend the SuccessTest class.
 All tests live in the tests\ folder.
+See `Test Implementation` for more details.

 Additional separations are made for
 * Initial data generation of items or template partials